siffiejoe/lua-moon/README.md

     void moon_release( void** resource );

 Releases a resource allocated via `moon_resource` by calling its `releasef` function pointer.
-The resource is also set to NULL, so that the garbage collector won't release it a second time.
+The resource is also set to `NULL`, so that the garbage collector won't release it a second time.

 ####                       `moon_preload_c`                       ####